typicaljoe/taffydb/README.md

 ## Introduction

-TaffyDB brings powerful SQL-like database capabilities to JavaScript, and can greatly improve the way you manipulate data in your applications.
+TaffyDB brings powerful SQL-like database capabilities to JavaScript, and can greatly simply data manipulation in web applications.
-It can also greatly reduce development time and improve the speed and quality of your code.
+It can also greatly reduce development time, improve performance, and enhance quality.

-How you ever noticed how JavaScript object literals look a lot like records?
-And that if you wrap a group of them up in an array you have something that acts a lot like a database table?
-We did too, and TaffyDB provides you with a rich set of tools to manipulate lists of objects with a fast, uniform API.
+Have you ever noticed how JavaScript object literals look a lot like records?
+And that if you wrap a group of them up in an array you have something that looks a lot like a database table?
+We did too.
+TaffyDB provides you with a rich set of tools to quickly manipulate these 'tables' efficiently with a consistent, SQL-like interface.

 ## What makes it sticky

  - Extremely fast
- - Powerful JavaScript centric data selection engine
+ - Powerful JavaScript-centric data selection engine
- - Database inspired features such as insert, update, unique, count, etc
+ - SQL inspired features such as insert, update, unique, count, etc.
  - Robust cross browser support
  - Easily extended with your own functions
  - Compatible with any DOM library (jQuery, YUI, Dojo, etc)